What is an administrative assistant?

 Administrative assistant career tips

-As an administrative assistant, you’ll often juggle multiple tasks simultaneously.
+You’ll often juggle multiple tasks simultaneously.
 Hone your time management skills to stay organized, meet deadlines, and prove you’re an asset to the team.

 Build a professional network